DSPy is a framework for automatically prompting and fine-tuning language models. It provides:

 You can evaluate & track the performance of your DSPy modules by running experiments.

-To evaluate DSPy modules, you need to attach the evaluation metrics to the module (attach_evals_to_module
+To evaluate DSPy modules, you need to attach the evaluation metrics to the module (attach_evals_to_module) and convert the DSPy examples to dictionaries (convert_dspy_examples_to_parea_dicts).

 Online Evaluation: Evaluate DSPy Modules during Inference